Addiction 101

 Addiction is a complex condition rooted in biology, psychology, and social environment.
 Studies suggest that women may be more vulnerable to substance use due to various risk factors, including trauma, stressors related to gender roles, mental health disorders such as depression and anxiety, and certain genetic predispositions.
 Women may also face additional obstacles to treatment and support, such as a lack of insurance or childcare.

 Detoxing from addiction can be dangerous and should never be done alone.
 Caron Treatment Centers offers specialized programs for women to ensure their safety throughout the detox process.
-These include medical monitoring, physical assessments, medications like buprenorphine or Suboxone to manage opioid withdrawal symptoms as clinically appropriate, and psychological support, including cognitive-behavioral therapy and trauma-informed care.
+These include medical monitoring, physical assessments, medications like buprenorphine to manage opioid withdrawal symptoms as clinically appropriate, and psychological support, including cognitive-behavioral therapy and trauma-informed care.

 A man and a woman leaning on each other